jeremyjosol/ASnowballsChanceInHell/README.md

   https://github.com/jeremyjosol/ASnowballsChanceInHell.git
   ```

-Now, you're ready to work with the Unity project, create or edit scripts, and collaborate with the team as needed.
+You are now ready to work with the Unity project, create or edit scripts, and collaborate with the team as needed.
 Make sure to consult the project-specific documentation for additional setup and usage instructions.

 ### Gameplay
 You, the player, take on the role of the Snowball GameObject, and in this story of courage and tenacity, the Snowball reacts to your input with unwavering resolve.
 By applying directional forces, you guide the Snowball through a world engulfed in flames, where danger lurks at every corner.